Quickest Detection of COVID-19 Pandemic Onset

 \section{Performance Assessment}

-The performance of MAST$(\delta_\ell,\delta_u)$ is expressed in terms of mean delay time $\Delta$ and false alarm probability $P_f$.
+The performance of MAST$(\delta_\ell,\delta_u)$ is expressed in terms of mean delay time $\Delta$ and the risk $R$.
 The mean delay $\Delta$ is the difference between the time at which the MAST$(\delta_\ell,\delta_u)$ statistic $T_n(\delta_\ell,\delta_u)$ crosses a preassigned threshold level $\gamma$, see~\eqref{eq:test}, and the time of passage from the controlled to the critical regime.
-In the critical regime, the pandemic grows exponentially fast and it is therefore important to ensure that $\Delta$ is as small as possible.
-This requirement is in contrast with the requirement $P_f \ll 1$.
-The false alarm probability $P_f$ is defined as the reciprocal of the mean time between two false alarms\footnote{Note that in a quickest detection application the concept of a ``false alarm'' is different from that in a fixed-block test.}.
+In the critical regime, the pandemic grows exponentially fast and it is therefore important to ensure that $\Delta$ be as small as possible.
+This requirement is in contrast with the requirement $R \ll 1$.
+The risk $R$ is defined as the reciprocal of the mean time between two false alarms\footnote{Note that in a quickest detection application the concept of a ``false alarm'' is different from that in a fixed-block test.}.
 In turn, the mean time between false alarms is the mean time between two threshold crossings, assuming that the decision statistic is reset to zero at any threshold crossing event, occurring in the controlled regime.
-Because of the huge social and economic impact of the measures presumably taken by the authorities when passage into the critical regime is detected, it is evident that~$P_f$ must be extremely small.
-The same performance indices~$\Delta$ and~$P_f$ used to characterize MAST$(\delta_\ell,\delta_u)$ are used for the Page's test.
+Because of the unwelcome social and economic impact of the measures presumably taken by the authorities when passage into the critical regime is detected, it is evident that~$R$ must be extremely small.
+The same performance indices~$\Delta$ and~$R$ used to characterize MAST$(\delta_\ell,\delta_u)$ are used for the Page's test.